 The Honors Thesis

-Work that simply describes and summarizes its souces along with previous research is not acceptable.
+Work that simply describes and summarizes its sources along with previous research is not acceptable.
 The goal here is original research and analysis.

 Entering the Program